awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/java-integration-example-registerusage.md

-# Integrating Your Container Product With the AWS Marketplace Metering Service Using the AWS SDK for Java<a name="java-integration-example-registerusage"></a>
+# Integrating your container product with the AWS Marketplace Metering Service using the AWS SDK for Java<a name="java-integration-example-registerusage"></a>

 The following steps outline an example implementation using the AWS SDK for Java to integrate with the [AWS Marketplace Metering Service](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/Welcome.html)'s `RegisterUsage` action\.
-For the full source code, see [RegisterUsage Java Example](#registerusage-java-example)\.
+For the full source code, see [RegisterUsage Java example](#registerusage-java-example)\.
 Many of these steps apply regardless of the language\.

 **Example steps for AWS Marketplace Metering Service integration**

 1. Sign into the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour)\.

 1. From **Assets** choose **Containers** to start creating a new container product\.
 Creating the product generates the product code for the product to integrate with your container image\.
-For more information about publishing, see [Publishing Container Products](container-product-getting-started.md#container-product-publishing)\.
-For information about setting IAM permissions, see [AWS Marketplace Metering and Entitlement Service APIs Permissions](iam-user-policy-for-aws-marketplace-actions.md)\.
+For more information about publishing, see [Publishing container products](container-product-getting-started.md#container-product-publishing)\.
+For information about setting IAM permissions, see [AWS Marketplace metering and entitlement API permissions](iam-user-policy-for-aws-marketplace-actions.md)\.

 1. Download the public [AWS Java SDK](https://aws.amazon.com/sdk-for-java/)\.
 **Important**